Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the verb 'Get', the resource 'definition and state of a business entity', and lists the specific types (Customer, Revenue, Funnel).
-It also notes the alias to describe_semantic_entity, making the purpose unambiguous.
+Description clearly states verb 'Get', resource 'definition and state of a business entity', and lists specific entity types (Customer, Revenue, Funnel).
+The alias note distinguishes it from the sibling tool 'describe_semantic_entity'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.